 The Module Catalogue provides general information relating to our modules running in academic year 2017/18.
 It describes the objectives, syllabus, teaching methods and assessment for each module.

-The Catalogue allows you to view all modules by A-Z, display modules for an individual school or display modules by term.
+The Catalogue allows you to view all modules by A-Z, display modules for an individual school or display modules by semester.
 You can also search for modules by exact module code or keyword(s) from the module title.
 Entering a three letter module suffix will return modules in that subject area (see codes below).
 The search field will provide suggestions as you type.

 The level of a module refers to the Scottish Credit and Qualifications Framework levels, with Level 07 corresponding to 1st year and Level 11 to postgraduate modules.